Saros stops record 64 shots as Predators beat Hurricanes

 ICE MATTERS

-Hurricanes forward Stefan Noesen missed his first game since the opener with a lower-body injury sustained in the first period Tuesday night. … Saros and Carolina forward Andrei Svechnikov were selected to the NHL All-Star Game.
+Hurricanes forward Stefan Noesen missed his first game since the opener with a lower-body injury sustained in the first period Tuesday night. … Carolina forward Andrei Svechnikov also was selected to the All-Star Game.

 UP NEXT